How to create an effective charity communications strategy

 Aligning and unifying your staff

-For new recruits — both volunteers and paid staff — communications written specifically for their positions can settle them into their role and cement their sense of place.
+For new recruits—both volunteers and paid staff—communications written specifically for their positions can settle them into their role and cement their sense of place.
 It can speed up training, keep them engaged, and even give you opportunities to celebrate their work in the organisation to boost retention.

 Key components of an effective charity communications strategy

-So what goes into an effective charity communications strategy?
+So, what goes into an effective charity communications strategy?

 1. Crystal clear messaging: You should distil your messaging until it can be instantly understood by everyone, whatever audience you’re talking to.
 Simplicity in messaging is memorable, too, and makes it easier to apply and adapt your comms across a range of channels.

-3. Nimble use of channels: Don’t put all your eggs in one basket and focus on the comms strategy for a single channel.
-Make sure you have a plan in place for how you’d use press releases, Instagram, email, and LinkedIn, for instance, instead of just designing a strategy for one outlet and applying it every channel you decide to use.
+3. Nimble use of channels:Avoid relying on a single channel, or applying the same communications strategy across every channel.
+Make sure you have a plan in place for how you’d use press releases, Instagram, email, and LinkedIn, for instance, instead of just designing a strategy for one outlet and applying it to every channel you decide to use.
 This way, you can be strategic and intentional in how you engage and connect with your audiences.
+You can consider the 5×5 communications strategy here, which suggests communicating your most important message five times in five different ways to help it land with different audiences and reach as many relevant people as possible.
+In marketing, this means you can be creative with how you communicate key messages across different channels and formats.

 Our step-by-step guide to developing a charity communications strategy